bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

  - `<arg2>` accepts an integer, which is the number of times you want to run the query (the script will take the value between 1 and 100)

  Optional arguments:
+ - `<arg3>` accepts an integer, which is number of seconds you want to delay between each query run.
+If nothing is specified then default value is 300s

  - `-f` or `--file`: flag to write output to a csv file.
 It will create a csv file with the name `<slug>_<datetime>.csv` when `<slug>` is slug id of query you are running and `<datetime>` is the local system timestamp of when script was run as `YYYYMMDDTHHMMSS` (ISO 8601 format).

 When invoking `measure_tile_performance.py`, use Pipenv run.